Six Ways to Sell Innovation

-When customers needs change, we must adapt or expect to lose those customers.
+When customers need change, we must adapt or expect to lose those customers.
 The needs of customers can change in three ways:

 - Current customers develop different expectations or needs due to changing technology, fashion or other trends.

-- Makeup of your customer base changes (e.g., through generational change), and the customers you’re acquiring have different needs than the customers you’re losing.
+- The makeup of your customer base changes (e.g., through generational change), and the customers you’re acquiring have different needs than the customers you’re losing.